myminseok/pivotal-docs/scripts/README-fetch_diegocell_apps.md

-script will fetch all app list running on each diegocell VM under the given deployment. tested on TAS 4.x
+script [fetch_diegocell_apps.sh](fetch_diegocell_apps.sh) will fetch all app list running on each diegocell VM under the given deployment. tested on TAS 4.x

 ### how to run